CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Portfolio: finish mobile version <a name="about-project"></a>
+# 📖 Portfolio: add a contact form and finish the mobile version <a name="about-project"></a>

-In this project, I will create a portfolio website in mobile version.
+In this project, I will complete my portfolio website in mobile version adding a contact form with field validations.
 Using Flexbox, Grid layout, Enable button, Hover effect and Figma's template is required for this exercise.
 My goal here is to master all of the tools and best practices I learned about in previous steps.
 I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>